 We found out shortly after that friends of ours were pregnant with their second.
 We were on the same timeline.
 Even more exciting.
 I started planning and daydreaming about pregnancy in the summer at the shore.
 I was pregnant with Michael in the winter so this was the total opposite timeline.

 Five days after I took the test I got an interesting email from work about a late afternoon meeting.
-I, along with my peers found out we were getting laid off.
-Not that day but in the very near future.
+We were getting laid off.
+Not that day but in the near future.
 My heart sank.

 Rewind to 2017.
 I was four months pregnant with Michael when I negotiated my current contract.
 One of the most stressful moments of my life.
 I had kept it from everyone at work in fear that they wouldn’t resign me.
 Even though I had gone above and beyond the two years prior and deserved to be there and then some.
 I told them after I signed that I was expecting.
 The reaction was intense.
 I hope to one day write about how awful that was and even worse my return from maternity leave.
 That’s for a time when I’m long out of radio.